mjed-afram/NewtonCradleCollisionCounter/README.md

 run the main.py script with the path to your video file as an argument: python main.py path/to/your/video.mp4

-NOTE: Important: The utilized parameters and functions are precisely adjusted for the dataset in use.
 # Dataset
+NOTE: The utilized parameters and functions are precisely adjusted for the dataset in use.
 Link to the dataset will be provided soon......